roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  As Ty typically did, especially when fucking her ass, he banged her violently.
 He slapped her ass and pulled her hair and held her head down, making it hard for her to breath.
 Cori knew Ty would never hurt her on purpose, but she always worried in the back of her mind that he might do it by accident.
 He was so obsessed and possessed when he got like this that restraint was gone.
 He put 100 percent effort into his fucking, an aggression that was attractive and stimulating, but also scary.
 Cori was a strong, flexible girl, but she was no match for a wild and powerful Ty.
 She had long ago learned not to fight his thrusts.
 She let her body go as limp as she could and simply took it -- all his weight and energy and power seemingly concentrated into that 10-inch rod that pistoned relentlessly in and out of her.
 Finally, he pulled out, turned her over and sprayed his load all over her belly and tits and face, not bothering to aim in the dark, just happy that he was drenching her with his cum.

  Cori didn't even bother to get up and clean off.
 She simply fell back asleep, the cum sticking to her body as it dried.
 She awoke two hours later to the sound of the alarm.
 The short, fuck-filled night was over.
 It was time to go to work.
-Report_Story #1